All visual elements

 colorMask

-A 1×3 vector with numbers between 0–1 scaling RGB colors in the element display. e.g. <cd>[1 0 0]<cd> = remove all green and blue color from the display.
+A 1×3 vector with numbers between 0–1 scaling RGB components in the element display. e.g. <cd>[1 0 0]<cd> = remove all green and blue color from the display.
 In the case of a pixel that is pure white (RGB = <cd>[1 1 1]<cd>), colorMask is equivalent to setting its RGB color.

 Often you can set color directly in a type-specific property (e.g. color) instead. colorMask is useful for elements where the image(s) are read from a file or data and color can't be set directly, e.g. in picture or movie elements.
 Another difference is that colorMask is usually adjustable (so you can apply property vary or an adjuster element to it) whereas type-specific color properties often are not.